 Pure custom design — brand-specific components, unique animations, polished onboarding flows — costs $8,000–$20,000 on top of development for a typical MVP.
 If you're trying to get to market in 8–10 weeks, skip it.
 Use a UI kit (shadcn, Material UI, Chakra) and a clean component structure.
 You can invest in custom design after you've validated the product.

 The exception: if your product IS the experience (e.g., a consumer app in a crowded market like social, dating, or wellness), UX quality matters from day one.
+In those cases we bring UI/UX design in earlier — but even then, we design only the three or four screens that decide whether a user stays, not the entire app.

 Mobile vs. web